personal & corporate EVOLUTIVE transformations

 What kind of organisation do you want to create?

-Here are three simple steps that can help you start:
+Here are four simple steps that can help you start:

 Search for inspiration.
 The most progressive organizations understand that they rarely need to re-invent the wheel.
 They know it has probably been done before.
 So, try to search both inside and outside your organization for inspiration.
 Study how others may have faced similar issues, and find good sources of inspiration that can be adapted to your context.

 Listen to your people.
 The most progressive organizations have leaders who truly listen.
-They constantly ask others: “What do you need to feel well about your work?
+They constantly ask others: “What do you need to feel well about your work and make it better, more effective and efficient?
 Is there any way that we can be more productive?
 What are the constraints that are blocking your work and the progress and success in the organisation?
 What support do you need to be able to perform better?”
 Using these very valuable inputs, ensuring adequate communication and that all are heard, are perfect drivers for action and great buy-in.
 The key is doing everything that's possible to implement the suggestions—thereby promoting trust, participation and respect among all.

 Safe-to-fail Experimentations!
-Arguably the most important thing about progressive organizations is that they ‘just do it’.
+Arguably the most important thing about progressive organizations is that they are not afraid to try and do it.
 Because it’s only with constant experimentation that they move on and evolve.
-And when this is done well, we see that radical ways of working in the workplace are rarely more than a combination of inspiration, brain-heart-gut congruity and wise sense—they also have the capacity to change lives for the better.
+And when this is done well, we see that new ways of working in the workplace are rarely more than a combination of inspiration, brain-heart-gut congruity and wise sense—they also have the capacity to change lives for the better.

 The way we work, which is mostly underpinned by unproven and outdated assumptions about human psychology and behaviours, as well as productivity and performance expectations models and methodologies from the XIX and XX Century managerial and economic sciences and books, is making human beings psychologically and physically ill.